realtimewuff/CapacitiveProsthetic/2020-07-22-prosthetic.md

-# "Lecture notes in sexual HCI" 1: capacitive touch sensing prosthetic penis
+# Lecture notes in sexual HCI 1: capacitive touch sensing prosthetic penis

 **Content Warning**: bodies and electronics discussed in a sexual context, described at a concrete level without any graphic images